StavrosOrf/EV2Gym/README.md

 ### Improve Problem Formulation
 - [ ] Add the **grid** as a part of the problem formulation
+- [ ] Add power limit as part fo the problem formulation: https://ev.caltech.edu/assets/images/conventional_v_adaptive.svg (the power limit is the maximum power that can be drawn from a group of ev chargers) https://ev.caltech.edu/info
 - [ ] Add **j number of ports** per charging station and include related constraints
 - [ ] Add the battery behavior model 0-80 fast, 80-100 slow
 - [ ] Add battery degradation model (simple -> just include charge cycles, more complex -> include temperature, SOC, etc.)